The Guest in 22B

-“Well,” Amy rose, “Thanks for the smoke.”
+“Well,” Amy rose.
+“Thanks for the smoke.”

 Jolie nodded and watched Amy walk away, her black hair glistening in the light.
 Suddenly, the curtain of 22B pulled back to reveal the guest’s old, wrinkled face outlined in the dingy glass.
 Even from this distance, she could see his gaze fixed on Amy with a shameless intensity.
 It felt like the seconds dragged on as Amy slowly crossed the parking lot into her own grassy yard and inside her house.

 “Stop it, Trevor!”
 Amy cried.
-“No!”
+“Get off me!”

 With one hand he pulled Amy by her hair out of the truck, nearly off her feet and up the path, up the stairs and through the door.
 Eventually her screams subsided and a strange stillness fell on the neighborhood.
 Even the cicadas held their breath.

-Jolie suddenly realized that she was still watching, but before she could disappear into the office, two things happened.
+Jolie realized that she was still staring, but before she could disappear into the office, two things happened.
 First, the screen door banged and Trevor walked out, pulling a lawn chair from the corner of the porch and seating himself in front of the door, bouncing his leg nervously.
 Second, something flashed and Jolie glanced to the back of their house just as the guest from 22B slipped through the gate and into their backyard.

 Trevor towered over her, skinny as he was, and angry red scratches lined his arms.
 His eyes darted back and forth as the information sunk in, grimacing with lips stretched over brown, rotting teeth.
 A tweaker.